robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### Israel vs Iran twelve days war

 [!INFO]
-For the sake of completeness, in this article for "**Israel**" is **always** intended specifically the "**State of Israel**" -- which at the time of writing is governed by Netanyahu precidency -- without contemplating any of the concepts behind it or any other way of intending it, including Israel as a nation.
+For the sake of completeness, in this article for "**Israel**" is **always** intended specifically the "**State of Israel**" -- which at the time of writing is governed by the Netanyahu presidency -- without contemplating any of the concepts behind it or any other way of intending it, including Israel as a nation.
 [/INFO]

 Despite the Israel vs Iran conflict, being active for less than two weeks brought uncertainty in that region at unprecedented levels.
 The Trump intervention in defending Israel and settling the dispute about the Iran nuclear war plan did not achieve transparency but wrapped the confusion around the US president.